tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![The information above is entered and highlighted in the Database Connection Properties * Oracle dialog box, and Test Connection is selected at the bottom.](./media/visual-studio-database-explorer-modify-connection-update.png "Specify the settings")

-25. Select **OK** to close the Database Connection properties dialog.
+25. Select **OK** to close the Database Connection properties dialog

-26. Return to your Fusion query window in Visual Studio.
+26. Return to your Fusion query window in Visual Studio

 27. Delete all the query text pasted into the Text area previously.
-(Click in the Text area, press CTRL+A, then press Delete).
+(Click in the Text area, press CTRL+A, then press Delete)

-28. Select the **Open File** icon on the Visual Studio toolbar.
+28. Select the **Open File** icon on the Visual Studio toolbar

     ![The Open File icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-open-file.png "Select Open File")

-29. In the Open File dialog, navigate to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration-master\Hands-on lab\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**.
+29. In the Open File dialog, navigate to `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration-master\Hands-on lab\starter-project\Oracle Scripts`, select the file `2.northwind.oracle.tables.views.sql`, and then select **Open**

-30. As you did previously, copy all the text from the file, and paste it into the Text area of the Fusion query window.
+30. As you did previously, copy all the text from the file, and paste it into the Text area of the Fusion query window

-31. Select the **Execute** Fusion script button on the toolbar, and view the results of execute in the Output pane.
+31. Select the **Execute** Fusion script button on the toolbar, and view the results of execute in the Output pane

     ![The Execute Fusion script icon is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-execute.png "Run the script")